Amazon S3

 Never commit AWS credentials to version control.
 Use environment variables or a secrets manager to inject credentials at deployment time.

-CSV/TSV Dataset
+CSV/TSV dataset

 The data_args are identical to Local File sources.
 The file_pattern is evaluated relative to the prefix configured on the connection.